Duy-Phuong/react-docs/react-maximilan.md

 ### 8. Component Update Lifecycle (for props Changes)

-rarely use react lifecycle hook to update your state there is a more elegant way of updating your state or managing your component based on external properties
+rarely use react lifecycle hook to update your state we'll not use that lifecycle hook because actually, you very very rarely need that and often there is a more elegant way of updating your state or of managing your components based on external properties.

 getSnapshotBeforeUpdate => Get snapshot of use state, restore the scrolling position before update happen ComponentDidMount => không nên use sync: cause re-render when update state

+It's fine to do it as a result of some async task you're kicking off here but you should not call it synchronously in componentDidUpdate because that will simply lead to an unnecessary re-render cycle.

 shouldComponentUpdate => có update hay không?